vfilimonov/pydatastream/README.md

 ## Advanced use

+### Some useful functionality of Datastream

+Some of examples are taken from [Thomson Financial Network](http://dtg.tfn.com/data/DataStream.html) and [description of rDatastream package](https://github.com/fcocquemas/rdatastream).

+Get some reference information on a security with `"~XREF"`, including ISIN, industry, etc.

+	res = DWE.request('U:IBM~XREF')
+	print DWE.extract_data(res)

+Convert the currency e.g. to Euro with `"~~EUR"`

+    res = DWE.fetch('U:IBM(P)~~EUR', date_from='2013-09-01')
+    print res.head()

+### Datastream Functions

+Datastream also allows to apply a number of functions to the series, which are caculated on the server side.
+Given the flexibility of pandas library in all types of data transformation, this functionality is not really needed for python users.
+However I will briefly describe it for the sake of completeness.

+Functions have a format `FUNC#(mnemonic,parameter)`.
+For example, calculating moving average on 20 days on the prices of IBM:

+	res = DWE.fetch('MAV#(U:IBM,20D)', date_from='2013-09-01')

+Functions could be combined, e.g. calculating moving 3 day percentage change on 20 days moving average:

+	res = DWE.fetch('PCH#(MAV#(U:IBM,20D),3D)', date_from='2013-09-01')

+Calculate percentage quarter-on-quarter change for the US real GDP (constant prices, seasonally adjusted):

+	res = DWE.fetch('PCH#(USGDP...D,1Q)', date_from='1990-01-01')

+Calculate year-on-year difference (actual change) for the UK real GDP (constant prices, seasonally adjusted):

+	res = DWE.fetch('ACH#(UKGDP...D,1Y)', date_from='1990-01-01')

+Documentation on the available functions are available on the [Thompson Reuters webhelp](http://product.datastream.com/navigator/advancehelpfiles/functions/webhelp/hfunc.htm).

 ### Using custom requests

 The module has a general-purpose function `request` that can be used for fetching data with custom requests.
 This function returns raw data in format of `suds` package.
 Data can be used directly or parsed later with the `parse_record` method: